 CNMI DPS will cover fuel charges for vehicles assigned to the Program at 100% in order to meet the MOE baseline.
-When monthly cost exceeds \$749.39, the remaining cost will be charged to the MCSAP Program.
+If monthly cost exceeds \$749.39, the remaining cost will be charged to the program.

 Below is a breakdown of the estimated costs for fuel & lubrication charges: